 Side note: there are some cases when you can get away with less protein.
 And I mean intermittent fasting and Warrior Diet.
 But that’s the theme for another post in future.
 If you follow basic eat-whole-day approach then the numbers are accurate.

 Patience is the third crucial factor of training (as well as any) success.
-How pity that nowadays less and less people understand this important principle.
+How pity that nowadays less and less people understand its importance.
 To achieve something worthwhile you need time.
 I mean TIME.
 And lots of it.
 No great strength and physique were built in 4 weeks.
-So why do you think that you can rebuild yours in that time frame There are tons of hype out there.
+So why do you think that you can fully transform yours in that time frame There are tons of hype out there.
 You need to separate truth from myth.
 Yes, you can gain some decent amount of muscle in short period of time.
-I've seen it, I've done it.
-But it is possible in two situations:
+I’ve seen it, I’ve done it.
+However, it is possible in two situations:

-1. You're just started training and eating right.
+1. You just started training and eating right.

-Don't search quick fixes.
-They won't last long.
+Don’t search quick fixes.
+They won’t last long.
 Make training, eating and rest your habit, your new lifestyle.
-And only then you'll be able to get the results you want.
+Only then you’ll be able to get the results you want.
 Give your goals time.
-Muscle gain of 10 lbs per year of consistent training is pretty good solid result for average natural trainee.
-Some will be able to gain more (especially in first year), some will gain less due to crappy genetics.
-But anyway, with such speed you'll end up 30 lbs (15 kg) bigger in 3 years.
-80 kg trainee will be 95 kg and will look TOTALLY different.
-Well, he won't remind Dorian Yates but he'll definitely be a powerhouse.
+Muscle gain of 10 lbs per year of consistent training is a good, solid result for average natural trainee.
+Some will be able to gain more (especially in first year); some will gain less due to crappy genetics.
+Anyway, with such speed you’ll end up 30 lbs (15 kg) bigger in 3 years.
+[UPDATE: this is VERY good result.
+Maybe for people struggling to gain muscle this number will be 20 lbs (~10 kg)] 80 kg trainee will be 95 kg and will look TOTALLY different.
+He won’t remind Dorian Yates but he’ll definitely be a powerhouse.

 Just think about it.
 You don’t expect just planted seed to grow in 3 hours, right?
 So don’t expect your strength and muscles to grow that fast.
 It’s a daily routine.
 The only method to speed up results is to find what works for you and stick to it for as many days per year as possible.